 - Improve the performance of your windows

 Once you’ve done this, it’s then important to choose an efficient form of heating or cooling.
 Heating and cooling can be responsible for around a quarter of the typical household’s energy bills, so it’s important to make the best choices possible.
-Some heaters and air conditioners can last for 20 years so carefully consider all your options and make the best choice for your home.
+Some heaters and air conditioners can last for 20 years so carefully consider all your options and make the best choice for your home and budget.

 |Cooling appliance||Approximate annual running cost|